 Delivery management and optimization

 Logistics and delivery can get incredibly messy in the middle of the pandemic.
 Businesses that are transitioning from physical to online stores end up struggling to account for each and every item that arrives and leaves their inventories.
 Even businesses that have seemingly mastered the nitty-gritty of e-commerce can mix things up when faced with overwhelming levels of customer handling.
-Delivery management and optimization software can significantly lessen the burden by enabling businesses to organize, track and optimize their delivery operations for smoother flow.
-This type of program automates logistics processes from order tracking to delivery verification.
+Delivery and logistics management and optimization software, especially when linked with IoT-enabled pallets and packaging, can significantly lessen the burden by enabling businesses to organize, track and optimize their delivery operations for smoother flow.

 As stated in the 3C report, a good 80 percent of small businesses are interested in learning about digital tools amidst the pandemic.
 Utilizing the right software can make or break businesses given the circumstances.
 You should be able to properly gauge the nature, scale and resources of your business to know if integrating a technological solution is the best option for you.
 If the software was integrated seamlessly into the system, your business could very much thrive throughout the course of the pandemic and beyond.